 Approved SWM Concept Plan 22460-2022 and associated letter were submitted with the subject application.
-Approved SWM features include five micro-bioretention facilities, two submerged gravel wetlands, and underground storage pipes.
+Proposed SWM features include five micro-bioretention facilities, two submerged gravel wetlands, and underground storage pipes.

 - f.
-Permit Review Section-The Planning Board has reviewed and adopts the memorandum dated November 13, 2023 (Jacobs to Lockhart).
-The Permit Review Section offered two comments on the subject application regarding the signage.
-Both comments have been addressed. - (1) The setback of the monument sign from the street shall be shown on the detailed site plan sheet. - (2) If the size of the individual tenant signs is fixed, it shall be dimensioned on the monument sign detail. - g.
-Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-The Planning Board has reviewed and adopts the memorandum dated October 25, 2023 (Branch to Lockhart).
-DPIE noted that the 2018 Water and Sewer Plan designates the subject property in "Dormant" Water and Sewer Category 3, inside the Sewer Envelope, in the Growth Tier, and within Tier 1 under the Sustainable Growth Act.
+Permit Review Section-In a memorandum dated November 13, 2023 (Jacobs to Lockhart), the Permit Review Section offered two comments on the subject application regarding the signage.
+Both comments have been addressed. - 1.
+The setback of the monument sign from the street should be shown on the detailed site plan sheet. - 2.
+If the size of the individual tenantsigns is fixed, it should be dimensioned on the monument sign detail. - g.
+Prince George's County Department of Permitting, Inspections and Enforcement (DPIE)-In a memorandum dated October 25, 2023 (Branch to Lockhart), DPIE noted that the 2018 Water and Sewer Plan designates the subject property in "Dormant" Water and Sewer Category 3, inside the Sewer Envelope, in the Growth Tier, and within Tier 1 under the Sustainable Growth Act.
 A "Dormant" Category 3 is considered a Category 4 designation, although the maps have not been amended (2018 Water and Sewer Plan, Section 2.1.2).
 Renewal of Category 3, obtained via the administrative amendment process, must be approved before recordation of a final plat. - h.
-Prince George's County Fire/EMS Department-At the time of the writing of this resolution, the Fire/EMS Department did not offer comments on the subject application. - i.
-Prince George's County Police Department-At the time of the writing of this resolution, the Police Department did not offer comments on the subject application. - j.
-Prince George's County Health Department-At the time of the writing of this resolution, the Health Department did not offer comments on the subject application. - 13.
-Community Feedback: As of the writing of this resolution, the Planning Board did not receive any community feedback or input regarding the subject application.
+Prince George's County Fire/EMS Department-At the time of the writing of this technical staff report, the Fire/EMS Department did not offer comments on the subject application. - i.
+Prince George's County Police Department-At the time of the writing of this technical staff report, the Police Department did not offer comments on the subject application. - j.
+Prince George's County Health Department-At the time of the writing of this technical staff report, the Health Department did not offer comments on the subject application. - 13.
+Community Feedback: As of the writing of this technical staff report, staff have not received any community feedback or input regarding the subject application. - 14.
+Based on the foregoing analysis, and as required by Section 27-285(b)(1) of the prior Zoning Ordinance, the DSP will, if approved with the proposed conditions below, represent a most reasonable alternative for satisfying the site design guidelines of Subtitle 27, Part 3, Division 9, of the Prince George's County Code, without requiring unreasonable costs and without detracting substantially from the utility of the proposed development for its intended use.

-- 14. Based on the foregoing analysis, and as required by Section 27-285(b)(1) of the prior Zoning Ordinance, the DSP will, as approved with the noted conditions below, represent a most reasonable alternative for satisfying the site design guidelines of Subtitle 27, Part 3, Division 9, of the Prince George's County Code, without requiring unreasonable costs and without detracting substantially from the utility of the approved development for its intended use. - 15.
-Section 27-285(b)(2) of the prior Zoning Ordinance applies to this DSP because the subject property is subject to CSP-22003, which was approved by the Planning Board on March 2, 2023, for the development of a 152,080-square-foot distribution warehouse on the subject property, subject to four conditions of approval.
+- 15. Section 27-285(b)(2) of the prior Zoning Ordinance applies to this DSP because the subject property is subject to CSP-22003, which was approved by the Planning Board on March 2, 2023, for the development of a 152,080-square-foot distribution warehouse on the subject property, subject to four conditions of approval.
 The subject application is in conformance with the approved CSP. - 16.
 Section 27-285(b)(3) of the prior Zoning Ordinance does not apply to this DSP because it is not a DSP for infrastructure. - 17.
-As required by Section 27-285(b)(4) of the prior Zoning Ordinance, which became effective on September 1, 2010, a required finding for approval of a DSP is, as follows:

-(4) The Planning Board may approve a Detailed Site Plan if it finds that the regulated environmental features have been preserved and/or restored in a natural state to the fullest extent possible in accordance with the requirement of Subtitle 24-130(b)(5).
+As required by Section 27-285(b)(4) of the prior Zoning Ordinance, which became effective on September 1, 2010, a required finding for approval of a DSP is, as follows: - (4) The Planning Board may approve a Detailed Site Plan if it finds that the regulated environmental features have been preserved and/or restored in a natural state to the fullest extent possible in accordance with the requirement of Subtitle 24-130(b)(5).